javajuice1337/RustPlusBot/plugin examples/autopop.md

 # **RustPlusBot** plugin example: autopop

-This example demonstrates how to automatically run the `!pop` command every 5 minutes.
+This plugin example demonstrates how to automatically run the `!pop` command every 5 minutes.

 This plugin example does not create any team chat commands.
 Instead, it creates a timer that runs every 5 minutes executing the `!pop` command.